frissyn/not-replbox/README.md

 ### Login

 You can login with your repl.it SID.
-Find this value in your cookies after logging into repl.it under `connect.sid` and **keep this supder-duper ultra secret**!
+Find this value in your cookies after logging into repl.it under `connect.sid` and **keep this super-duper ultra secret**!
 It'll look a little something like this:

 ![image](https://storage.googleapis.com/replit/images/1603811188109_ba966b7bd97966d6947a1bf1a3960ec7.png)